Haarlem's Must-See Architecture: A Guide to Historic Buildings and Stunning Structures

 The Impact of Haarlem's Architecture on Modern Dutch Design

-So, how has Haarlem's architectural legacy influenced modern Dutch design?
-In more ways than you might think!
+So, how has Haarlem's architectural heritage influenced the modern Dutch design?
+In more ways than you would presume!

 Tips for Photographing Haarlem's Architectural Wonders